-On the Thursday before his death on the cross, Jesus had his final night with His disciples and in a profound act of humility he washed their feet.
-As a way to commemorate this, we’d encourage you to make today about serving someone, especially the most vulnerable in this season of COVID-19.
+On the Thursday before his death on the cross, Jesus had his final night with His disciples and in a profound act of humility, he washed their feet.
+As a way to commemorate this, we’d encourage you to make today about serving someone, especially the most vulnerable in our community.
 Consider blessing an elderly neighbor with a trip for groceries, or signing up to start serving at a homeless shelter or food pantry.

 Reflect on the Grave

 Good Friday is always a perfect opportunity to bring our sinfulness to the forefront to reflect and repent.
-This year, we’d encourage participating in a 3 day journey presented by a ministry in New Zealand called the prayer collective.
-Day 1 is the practice of silence, self-examination, and simplicity.
+This year, we’d encourage participating in a 3-day journey presented by a ministry in New Zealand called the prayer collective.
+Day 1 is the practice of empathy, silence, self-examination, and simplicity.
 Prepare for the journey here.
-Day 1 materials here.
+Download the full mobile-friendly guide here.

 Sit in the Sabbath

 Weekly, Jesus as well as all the people of Israel, practiced Sabbath rest.
 Day 2 of the three-day experience calls us into deep rest and further contemplation, including fasting and exploring the art of “non-anxious presence.”
 The whole journey overview can be found here, with soundtrack ideas for each day.
 Details on the recommended practice for Day 2 is here.
 [Optional Time-out image they mention.]